Sri Lanka victims: Citizens of at least 9 countries killed

-COLOMBO, Sri Lanka (AP) — At least 290 people were killed in a series of nine bombings of churches and hotels in Sri Lanka on Easter Sunday.
+COLOMBO, Sri Lanka — At least 290 people were killed in a series of nine bombings of churches and hotels in Sri Lanka on Easter Sunday.

 Sri Lankan authorities say 39 foreign tourists died in the attacks.
 A look at some of the countries whose citizens were among the victims: